ESIPFed/data-help-desk/index.md

 A **Data Help Desk** is a service designed to support researchers with data-related questions by connecting them with domain experts and data professionals.
 It provides one-on-one guidance on topics like data discovery, sharing, citation, management plans, and FAIR principles (Findable, Accessible, Interoperable, Reusable).

+ESIP's Data Help Desk is a shared resource for many communities working in earth science, with an evolving cast of collaborators who provide resources targeted for specific events.

 <div class="full-width-blue" style="display: flex; flex-direction: column; align-items: center; padding: 1.5rem 1.5rem;">
   <div style="display: flex; flex-wrap: wrap; justify-content: center; gap: 1.5rem;">
     <a href="https://www.agu.org/" target="_blank" style="display: inline-block;">